 When Planning your revision - topic by topic, week by week.
-Include the WHAT and the HOW eg topic plus revision strategy Topics I will revise from term 1 of y12 Topics I will consolidate and revise from term 2 and 3 of y12 25 April Have you plotted your revision plan for the full revision period?
+Include the WHAT and the HOW eg topic plus revision strategy Topics I will revise from term 1 of y12 Topics I will consolidate and revise from term 2 and 3 of y12 19 February Are you in a healthy mindset for the exam preparation period?
+What do you need to get organised?
 Do you have checklists of key knowledge and/or the specification to refer to?
-2 Мау Have you carried out a revision checklist audit to help you rank topics?
+26 February MOCK EXAM WEEK (AG COURSES) Have you plotted your revision plan for the full revision period?
+How are you using the study cycle in this subject?
+Have you carried out a revision checklist audit to help you rank topics?
 Have you used this to interleave and space content needed in your assessments?
-CEDAR 5

 When Planning your revision - topic by topic, week by week.
-Include the WHAT and the HOW eg topic plus revision strategy Topics I will revise from term 1 of y12 Topics I will consolidate and revise from term 2 and 3 of y12 9 May Have you created flashcards for knowledge in each subject?
+Include the WHAT and the HOW eg topic plus revision strategy Topics I will revise from term 1 of y12 Topics I will consolidate and revise from term 2 and 3 of y12 4 March MOCK EXAM WEEK (AG COURSES) Have you created flashcards for knowledge in each subject?
 Has your teacher advised you how to create and use them in each subject?
 Are you aware of apps you can use to create these electronically?
-16 May Are you revisiting your revision checklist audit to make sure you are spacing topics according to how secure your knowledge and understanding are?
+11 March Are you revisiting your revision checklist audit to make sure you are spacing topics according to how secure your knowledge and understanding are?
 Are you using a range of apps and quizzing methods to support revision in your subject?